ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/condition/condition-mapping.md

 # Condition Point Intercept protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Condition point intercept protocol](https://linked.data.gov.au/def/nrm/bfcca277-85a8-476a-aeb1-315775bcd5f6) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Condition point intercept protocol](https://linked.data.gov.au/def/nrm/bfcca277-85a8-476a-aeb1-315775bcd5f6) protocol in module [Condition](https://linked.data.gov.au/def/nrm/16a20c3f-e95d-4919-b2d1-a25c7a275109).

 Mentions of observable properties should refer to [point-intercept/overview](/information-models/tern-ontology/dev-guide/dawe-protocol/condition/point-intercept/overview) for the feature type and value type information.